Projects

 Concordia University | 2016

-During the Summer I was hired by the Deparmetnof Communication studies at Concordia University to produce visualization on the collection of readings used in the undergraduate program between 2014-2016.
-The department is updating the undergraduate curriculum, thus understanding what the faculty is using for lectures is one of the guidelines for the future of this program at Concordia.
+Visualization of a collection of readings used in the undergraduate program between 2014 and 2016.
+The department is updating the undergraduate curriculum; understanding what the faculty is using for lectures is one of the guidelines for the future of this program at Concordia.

 $ynesthetic @wareness